 Hurban was actually the son of Walmir Montoya and Laura Carlotto, leftist activists abducted by government agents in 1977.
 Laura gave birth while in prison; she was murdered shortly after.

-The infant was handed over to two farm workers by their employer, who had close ties to the military junta.
+As an infant, Hurban was handed over to two farm workers by their employer, who had close ties to the military junta.

-It is unimaginable; and yet for hundreds of men and women, the secret still remains hidden, even today …
+Yet for hundreds of men and women, the secret still remains hidden, even today …

 Postscript: Clemente Hurban and Juana Rodríguez have recently been indicted and charged with “ideological falsification” and “altering the civil status” of a minor.
 The doctor who signed the apocryphal birth certificate has also been charged.